 “As a game of strategy, chess enables players to better recognize the complexity and enhance their analytical capabilities when they analyze each move in the game.
 Additionally, members develop their patience and tenacity when playing the game, as they are constantly on the lookout for potential threats.
 Chess players need strong willpower to overcome temporary setbacks and to persevere and play to their best ability during the games.
 As there are more twists and turns than a roller-coaster ride in each chess game, there is never a dull moment while playing!
 In the process, members of Chess Club are all trained to possess strong mental strength and fine analytical skills.”(Credit: New York Chess Organization)

-Tequesta Trace Middle School Chess Club plans to participate in external competitions throughout the year, including the National Scholastic Grade Championship.
+Tequesta Trace Middle School Chess Club plans to participate in external competitions throughout the year.
 Participation in competitions is entirely voluntary, and parents are responsible for all entry fees, transportation, meals, and lodging (lodging is only necessary if the competition is out of town).
 Information on competitions will be forthcoming.

 Future Florida Educators of America [FFEA]